Social Psychology Network

 Brett Pelham

-Brett is currently Associate Executive Director (for Graduate and Postgraduate Education) at APA in Washington, DC.
-Brett began his career as a social psychologist at UCLA where he was an assistant and associate professor of psychology for about ten years.
+Brett is currently a professor of psychology at Montgomery College, Maryland (MC).
+Brett began his career as a social psychologist at UCLA where he was an assistant and associate professor of psychology for ten years.
 He also worked as a social psychologist at the University at Buffalo before moving to the greater Washington, DC area in 2007 -- to be closer to his family.
-Prior to joining the APA Education Directorate, Brett served as a program officer in social psychology at the National Science Foundation, and prior to that he worked as a senior research analyst at Gallup, in Washington, DC.
+In addition to teaching at MC, Brett has also taught as an adjunct or visiting professor at St. Mary's College of Maryland, at Swarthmore College, and at Georgetown University -- where he has long been an adjunct professor.
+Brett served for two years as a program director in social psychology at the National Science Foundation, and prior to that he worked for two years as a senior research analyst at Gallup, in Washington, DC.

-Brett's research has focused on the self, social judgment, close relationships, stereotypes, and well-being, with a special emphasis on implicit processes such as implicit egotism.
+Brett's research has focused on the self, health, social judgment, close relationships, stereotypes, and well-being, with a special emphasis on implicit processes such as implicit egotism.
 His most recent work on implicit egotism focuses on moderators and mediators of preferences for people places and things that resemble the self (e.g., implicit self-esteem, culture, intuitive judgment styles).
-Other recent recent research, led by Mitsuru Shimizu, has focused on the role of culture in social support and health in 148 countries.
+Other recent recent research, led by Mitsuru Shimizu, has focused on the role of intuition in implicit self-esteem.
 He is also working on a project, led by Mauricio Carvallo, on the role of close relationships in perceived consensus for social beliefs (aka, the interpersonal false consensus effect).
-With Curtis Hardin and Steve Crabtree, he is working on a project that documents U.S. regional moderators of the contact effect in intergroup relations.
-Finally, he is working on a worldwide study of the connection between women's social status and women's life expectancy.
+Other current research projects focus on culture, human evolution and marriage, and the roles of racism, sexism, and social power in the medicalization of modern birth.
+Finally, Brett has long been working on a worldwide study of collectivism -- and how and why it has changed over the past 50 years.
+Brett recently became the author of an evolutionary psychology textbook, and in the fall of 2020, he and David Boninger wlil publish an introductory psychology textbook that divides psychology into 36 stand-alone modules.

 Primary Interests: